 Start the conversation

-Only about 120 businesses, out of millions, have ever earned designation as Dow Jones Industrial Average stocks in the index's 119-year history.
+Only about 120 businesses, out of millions, have ever earned designation as Dow Jones Industrial Average stocks in the index's 123-year history.
 There, they've served as reflections of the nation's overall market health.

-When index founder Charles Dow first calculated the Dow average in 1896, he used only 12 components – and each was a strictly industrial stock.
+When index founder Charles Dow first calculated the Dow average in 1896, he used only 12 components, and each was an industrial stock.

 But times have changed.

 In 1916, 12 Dow Jones Industrial Average stocks grew to 20 – presumably reflecting the rapid growth of the U.S. economy.
-In 1928, 20 increased to 30, and there it remains today.
+In 1928, 20 increased to 30, where it remains today.

 You might be losing money every day… Every investor is hard-wired to do three things that kill returns.
 Do you know how to avoid them?
 Find out what they are, plus the single-best investment strategy for maximum gains, in our free guide: Make 2015 Your Wealthiest Year Yet…